dvschnitz/dvschnitz.github.io/_posts/2017-01-30-ch_dashboard.markdown

 alt: image-alt
 project-date: Jänner 2017
 category: Informationsdesign
 description: For the seminar From Design to Software 2 I made a interactive information visualization of the Europeana Database.
-To accomplish this task I used the JavaScript library d3.js. <br><br>You can try out the Visualization <a href="http://dvschnitz.ddns.net/ch_dashboard/">here</a>.
+To accomplish this task I used the JavaScript library d3.js.
 ---